 I no longer have any connection issues – just the odd one when my WiFi sucks.
 But that is an issue for EE, not the Lollipop people.
 It sends you notifications of when your baby is crying.
 You can connect multiple cameras to it, as I have now and it shows multi-view for both of my children in different rooms.
 It is portable as we have taken it on holiday so you can always watch your baby.

-The Lollipop also has a great feature which plays white noise and lullabies that you can switch on and off (and increase/decrease the volume) through the app.
-Both Michael and Max love listening to a lullaby before they drift off to sleep and it works wonders for me.
+The Lollipop also has a great feature that plays white noise and lullabies that you can switch on and off (and increase/decrease the volume) through the app.
+Both my sons love listening to a lullaby before they drift off to sleep and it works wonders for me.
 Soothing baby melodies may work better for your baby than white noise.

 4. Cot Bed